 Paulette's is one of the best options if you want a riverfront water view with your meal.
 Tucked inside the River Inn of Harbortown, Paulette's serves classic French dishes like Foie Gras with glazed pears and artisanal cheese plates, as well as filet mignon with au gratin potatoes, and seafood options like the crabmeat and spinach crepes.

-If you are Downtown, South of Beale, or as locals call it, S.O.B., is a solid choice for happy hour bliss.
-Monday - Friday from 3 - 6 p.m., they have $2 off drafts, well liquors, wines, cocktails and bites, all of which are delicious.
-Plus, they serve their famous (and FREE) S.O.B. popcorn so it is a win win all around.
+If you are Downtown, South of Beale (aka SOB) is a solid choice for happy hour bliss.
+Monday - Friday from 3 - 6 p.m., they offer $2 off all cocktails and wines.
+Plus, they serve their famous (and FREE) S.O.B. popcorn so it’s a win-win all around.

 205 Beale St, Memphis, TN 38103